Generating proofs for Aligned

 After generating the proof, you will have to find two different files:

-proof file: usually found under
+proof file: usually found under script

-directory, with the nameproof.json
+directory, with the name proof.json

-or similarelf file: usually found under
+elf file: usually found under program/elf/

 directory